kd2org/karadav/doc/ROADMAP.md

 	* [Mercurial revlog](https://www.mercurial-scm.org/wiki/Revlog)
 	* [Eric Sink on SCM versioning](https://ericsink.com/scm/scm_repositories.html)
 * Maybe: document thumbnails (using Collabora API)

+## What I'm not interested in currently

+This might get supported in future (maybe):

+* Easy, but I don't need it: OpenIDConnect client (but might be nice to ditch the code for LDAP)
-* Maybe: Web files UI: move files/directories by drag and drop?
+* Web files UI: move files/directories by drag and drop?
-* Probably: Web files UI: Cut/Copy/Paste files and directories, like OpenCloud does (nicely)
-* Probably: Web files UI: gallery view

 This probably won't get supported anytime soon: